Why is LTL freight shipping so expensive in 2022?

 Truck drivers quite literally drive the supply chain for every industry.
 However, the American Trucking Associate estimates a shortage of 160,000 truck drivers by 2030.
 With fewer drivers available to move freight in 2022, trucking companies have no choice but to increase wages to attract qualified drivers.
 Companies must transfer the extra costs of paying drivers to their customers to retain profit margins, thus increasing their shipping costs.

-Rising fuel prices increase the operating costs of freight companies, forcing them to increase their shipping rates or suffer some losses.
+Rising fuel prices increase the operating costs of freight companies, forcing them to increase their shipping rates or suffer losses.
 Besides the effect of fuel prices, the peculiarities of LTL shipping can cause a hike in the overall fuel consumption of shipping companies.
-In full truckload (FTL) shipping, the entire trailer-load belongs to a single customer; the truck is loaded up with the shipment and driven directly to the destination without any pick-ups or drop-offs along the way.
+In full truckload (FTL) shipping, the entire trailer load belongs to a single customer; the truck is loaded up with the shipment and driven directly to the destination without any pick-ups or drop-offs.
 On the other hand, LTL shipping involves making several detours before getting to the final destination.
 These detours increase fuel consumption which, in turn, leads to an increase in LTL freight shipping costs.

 Why do carriers not always pick up on time?

 Unfortunately, late pick-ups are very common in LTL shipping.
 Although trucking companies can plan and track their routes, there is no telling the kind of situation truck drivers will encounter on the road.
 Here are some common reasons shipment carriers do not always pick up on time: